 Looking for More?

-If you would like help with your development plan, SIGMA is here for you!
-Give us a call if you need help interpreting your LSP-R results or creating your development plan.
+If you would like help with your leadership development plan, SIGMA is here for you!
+Contact us if you need help interpreting your LSP-R results or creating your development plan.
 We are always happy to chat!
 We are also available as coaches if you do not have internal resources.
 Check out SIGMA’s group and individual coaching, and our Lunch and Learn series.
-If you have questions, contact us below!
-We would love to hear from you.